10 Iron Uses in Everyday Life and in Human Body

 Security systems

-Security systems like bank lockers, locks, keys, safes, cupboards are made of iron.
-This is due to the heaviness and also the toughness of the metal.
+Security systems like bank lockers, locks, keys, safes, and cupboards are made of iron.

 Pipes

-Another place where iron is largely used pipes for the supply of water.
-This can be from municipal storage to homes, from wells into farms, etc. Pipes made of iron are durable and the chances of leaks due to small damage are very less.
-They can tolerate the harsh climatic conditions and oxidation.
-So, they can be of long-standing service if laid once.
-Even gas cylinders used to deliver gas for medicine or natural cooking gas are made of iron.
+This can be from municipal storage to homes, from wells to farms, etc. Pipes made of iron are durable, and the chances of leaks due to small damage are very low.

 In bridge construction

-Many worlds’ famous bridges like Brooklyn are built of iron to a large extent.
-The ductile strength and hardness of iron give them the strength to bear the heavyweight.
+Many world’s famous bridges, like Brooklyn are built of iron to a large extent.
+The ductile strength and hardness of iron give them the strength to bear the heavy weight.

 iron bridge